Gaby Rodgers: Personal life

 Rodgers was married for many years to lyricist Jerry Leiber, half of the songwriting team of Leiber & Stoller, who wrote "Hound Dog", "Jailhouse Rock", and other songs.
 Rodgers frequently is cited as co-author of the song "Jackson" with Billy Edd Wheeler, but this is untrue; Leiber wrote the song with Wheeler, using his then-wife's name as a pseudonym.

+Recognition

+In May 1956 Rodgers was a recipient of one of the Theatre World Awards, presented to "the promising personalities of the 1955-56 season".